-Amazon Prime Video release dates 2020: Major upcoming shows revealed
+Amazon Prime Video release dates 2020: major upcoming shows revealed

 17th February

-The Boys: Season 2 This edgy new addition to the superhero genre garnered critical acclaim when it debuted this year, making the second season one of Amazon’s most anticipated projects.

-THEM: Covenant A new horror anthology series which will go back to 1953 for its first season.
-It’s set to follow an African American couple who move to an all-white neighbourhood and are faced with malevolent forces both real and supernatural.
+THEM: Covenant A new horror anthology series that will go back to 1953 for its first season.
+It’s set to follow an African American couple who move to an all-white neighbourhood and are faced with malevolent forces both real and supernatural

-The Walking Dead: World Beyond New series which will follow the first group of young people to have grown up in a world overrun by zombies.